Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 ### Installation of utility Testing

-To install utility Testing you need an installed NodeJS and NPM.
+To install utility Testing an installed NodeJS and NPM are needed.

 ```
 npm install -g wTesting